18 Phrases That Unfortunately Scream ‘Low Emotional Intelligence’

 16. “You’re acting crazy.”

-Labeling someone’s emotional response as crazy is disrespectful and dismissive.
+Labelling someone’s emotional response as crazy is disrespectful and dismissive.
 It invalidates their feelings and experiences.
 It’s a low blow, not a legitimate argument.
+Maybe try to understand what they’re feeling and why before writing them off entirely.

 17. “I don’t care what you think.”

 This is the verbal equivalent of slamming a door in someone’s face.
 It’s rude and shows a total lack of respect for their opinions and feelings.
-It’s not about always agreeing, but about giving respect.
+You don’t need to agree, but you can and should show some respect.
+That doesn’t mean you shouldn’t still do what feels right to you, but you could at least consider what they have to say.

 18. “That’s your problem, not mine.”

-Relationships are about sharing – the good and the bad.
+Relationships are about sharing the good and the bad.
 Saying something is their problem and not yours shows a lack of empathy and willingness to support them.
 It’s selfish and isolating.
+If you care about someone, then what’s important to them should be important to you.
+It really is that simple.